NoNameAgent/Store-simulator/README.md

 int steps = 100; indicates the number of iterations/steps the simulation will run

-O[]  indicates an open register without a customers X[]  indicates a closed register
+O[]  indicates an open register without a customers.
+X[]  indicates a closed register.
-O[X]>+o   indicates an open register, serving a customer with X amounts of groceries yet to scan
+O[X]>+o   indicates an open register, serving a customer with X amounts of groceries yet to scan.
->+o  indicates a normal customer
+>+o  indicates a normal customer.
-%+o  indicates a old/retired customer, which takes twice as long time in the register than a normal customer
+%+o  indicates a old/retired customer, which takes twice as long time in the register than a normal customer.